BusbyLab/git-gh-demo/README.md

 up](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token),
 but just make sure that you keep the token somewhere memorable and safe.
-However, in my opinion, if you want to go the token route, you might as well set up an SSH sign in, which we’ll cover later.
+However, in my opinion, if you want to go the token route, you might as well set up an SSH sign in.

     !
 First copy your one-time code: 19C2-CD83
     Press Enter to open github.com in your browser...